If your usually lively spider plant isn’t growing as it should then don’t worry. You’re not alone.

 1. Light Problems: Too Much or Too Little

-If your spider plant has been sitting in a dim corner that’s definitely a no-non.
-In fact it’s time to move it right now!
-Get it closer to a bright window – north or east-facing windows are ideal as they provide lots of indirect light without harsh midday rays.
+Get it closer to a bright window – north or east facing windows are best as they should give it lots of indirect light without the harsh sun from the midday.

-On the other hand if your plant’s leaves are yellowing or browning then it could be getting too much direct sunlight.
-In this case you’ll want to move it farther from the window or use a sheer curtain to diffuse the light.
+But if your spider plants leaves are yellowing or browning then it could be getting too much direct sunlight.
+If this is case then you’ll want to move it farther away from the window.
+Or if you can’t then use a sheer curtain to diffuse the light.

-Rotating your plant on a regular basis can also help make sure even growth all around.
-The lighting balance is really important, arguably the most important aspect of spider plant growth, especially during the winter months when natural light decreases.
-So focus on this first if your spider plant isn’t doing well.
+The lighting balance is really important, arguably the most important aspect of spider plant growth, especially during the winter months when there is much less natural light.

 2. Watering Mistakes